-The information herein on "Ellagitannins: Gut-Derived Metabolites and their Thermogenic Effects" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Ellagitannins: Gut-Derived Metabolites and their Thermogenic Effects" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.

 We are here to help you and your family.

 Dr. Alex Jimenez DC, MSACP, RN* CIFM*, IFMCP*, ATN*, CCST

 For individuals trying to build muscle but are not seeing results, can knowing factors like… Read More

 For individuals dealing with chronic pain conditions can having a better understanding of pain management… Read More